albertov19/PolkaTools/README.md

 `getAccFromJSON` prints the private key of a JSON file (DO NOT SHARE YOUR PRIVATE KEY)

-`importEthereum` shows the Ethereum address associated to a private key
+`getEthAddressFromPrivKey` shows the Ethereum address associated to a private key

+`getEthAddressFromMnemonic` derives the Ethereum address (for a given index) from a mnemonic using the `m/44/60/0/0/0` derivation path.
+Also logs the associated private key

 `verifyMessage` verifys a signed message by providing the signers public Address, the message and the signed message